St Andrew's Presbyterian Church, Rockhampton

 Pedalboard: radiating & concave

 In October 2002 it was reported that the building was structurally unsound, and the church was closed.
-The congregation moved at this time to the old Rockhampton cinema building.
-A decision was made initially to take the century-old organ with them, but this did not eventuate.18 The instrument has remained in a somewhat endangered state in the old building, which has since been used for various purposes, most recently as a second-hand furniture emporium.
+The congregation moved at this time to the old Rockhampton cinema building, and became known as the Rockhampton Presbyterian Church.
+A decision was made initially to take the century-old organ with them, but this did not eventuate.20 The church building was sold to Karl and Georgina Shamburg, becoming 'All About House', a second-hand furniture emporium.21 The organ was thus left in a somewhat endangered state.

 [Photographs by Trevor Bunning (November 2010)]